reza-talebii/crpyocurrency-app/README.md

 ## Introduction

-This is a code repository for the corresponding video tutorial.

-In this video, we will create a cryptocurrency app.
-We're going to use React and multiple APIs powered by https://rapidapi.com.

-By the end of this video, you will become the master of working with APIs.
+This website provides you with digital currency market value information

+ digital currency news, specifications and currency charts.

 ## What did I use in this project?

--react 18
+react 18

--redux toolkit
+redux toolkit

--chart js
+chart js

--rapid api
+rapid api